Winning the lottery can suddenly give you a huge fortune and a dazzling future.

 A few years later, the couple filed for bankruptcy protection.
 In 2006, the federal government charged them with tax fraud.

-Mike Rhoades, an attorney with Rhoades Levy Law Group in the Chicago area, says learning about tax demands -- immediately -- is a must for lottery winners.
+Mike Rhoades, an attorney with Rhoades Levy Law Group in the Chicago area, says a crash course in taxes is a must for lottery winners.

 Alex Toth died at age 60 before having to stand trial, while his widow served two years in prison.